komapper/komapper.github.io/content/en/docs/Quickstart/_index.md

 `com.google.devtools.ksp` is a plugin for [Kotlin Symbol Processing API](https://github.com/google/ksp).
 It is required for code generation at compile time.
-The value before the hyphen in the version number of the plugin should match the version of Kotlin you are using.
+The value before the hyphen in the plugin version number must be equal to or greater than the version of Kotlin you are using.

 The following is an overview of each of the Komapper modules specified in the `dependencies` block: